jbpawlik/numberhood/readme.md

 ### __Known Bugs / Future Goals__
 No bugs have been found or reported.
 Please contact the author if you experience poor performance.

-Future goals for Mr. Roboger's Numberhood are to take alphanumberic and mixed data to return a wider variety of responses.
+Future goals for Mr. Robogers' Numberhood are to take alphanumberic and mixed data to return a wider variety of responses.

 ### __License__
 This software is licensed under the [BSD license](license.txt).